-Market risk is also mitigated by setting limits, which are set taking into account the portfolio (instruments) risk and the Bank's strategy.
-When setting limits, the Bank considers several factors, such as market environment, financial position, business trends and management experience.
+Market risk is also mitigated by setting limits, which are set taking into account the risk-appetite and the Bank's strategy.
+When setting limits, the Bank considers several factors, such as market environment, financial position and business trends.

 Limits are regularly reviewed and update by the Bank's authorised bodies.
 The Risks Department monitors limits and reports information on compliance with the set limits to the Bank's management.
-The Risks Department also considers and agrees all limits proposed by business units for carrying out new transactions.
+The Risks Department also considers and agrees all limits proposed by business units for carrying out new types of transactions.